guangyingjiang/pyrobosim/README.md

 ## result

-For about same amount of sampling time, PRM planner and Lazy PRM planner is compared and result is as shown
+For about same amount of sampling time, PRM planner and Lazy PRM planner is compared in navigation to bedroom, bathroom and kitchen, and result is as following

 ### PRM planner
+sampling time, nodes, and planning time to each room
 ```
 Planner : PRMPlannerPolygon
 nodes: 200